broomburgo/Fun-iOS/content/post/lenses-and-prisms-in-swift-a-pragmatic-approach.md

 }
 ```

 This is just a pure function, expressing a simple, isolated piece of logic.
 But this is not a pure `set`: it actually *depends on the previous value*.
 Both lens' `set` and prism's `inject` don't give access to the previous value, but only allow  to modify a data structure with a brand new value.
-We need some kind of `modify` function (sometimes called `over`) that instead of taking a new `Part` to yield a transformation of the `Whole`, takes a *transformation of the `Part`*, thus, a function of type `(Part) -> Part`.
+We need some kind of `modify` function (sometimes called `over`) that instead of taking a new `Part` to yield a transformation of the `Whole`, takes a *transformation of the `Part`*, i.e., a function of type `(Part) -> Part`.
 Can we write this `modify` function in a completely generic way?
 Yep:

 ```swift
 extension Lens {